 #6 – Consider booking your visit as a vacation package

 If you are booking an off-site hotel room as part of your Universal Orlando vacation, consider booking your visit as an official Universal Orlando vacation package.
-You will likely end up paying close to the same as you would anyway for the hotel and Universal Orlando park tickets, but you will get the added benefit of Early Park Admission to the Wizarding World of Harry Potter.
+You will likely end up paying close to the same as you would anyway for the hotel and Universal Orlando park tickets, but you will get the added benefit of Early Park Admission to The Wizarding World of Harry Potter and Volcano Bay.
 Please note that if you are staying on-site, you get Early Park Admission no matter how you book your hotel room.

 #8 – Bring a backpack and rent a locker for the day